mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 ### 3.1 Resources

-The PISP API will contain the following resources:
+The API contains the following resources:

 #### 3.1.1 `/accounts`